Image for illustration only*

 • Agreed value is the amount that has been agreed to insure your car for.
 You will know the agreed value from your Certificate of Insurance.

-• Market value is the reasonable amount that the market would pay for your car immediately before it’s loss or damage, taking into account the age, make, model, condition and kilometres travelled, among other things.
+• Market value is the reasonable amount that the market would pay for your car immediately before it’s loss or damage, taking into account the age, make, model, condition and kilometres travelled, among other things, provided that the vehicle is insured.
 This means this amount could vary during your Period of Insurance and the value isn’t shown on your Certificate of Insurance.

 • Mon – Fri, 8am - 8pm